US-Iran peace deal fuel prices impact on OFW families

 Nomura’s research arm noted that the inflation impact on the Philippines will be “more direct” because fuel costs are passed through to consumers without government intervention.
 This means every dollar drop in oil prices translates to measurable savings at the pump and lower costs for transportation, food, and basic goods.

 The Philippines’ vulnerability to oil price shocks has been well-documented.
 During the height of the US-Iran conflict in early 2026, Nomura had flagged the Philippines — along with India and Indonesia — as one of the most vulnerable twin-deficit countries in the region.
-The peace deal effectively reverses that risk, and the US-Iran peace deal fuel prices effect could be the single biggest factor shaping the Philippine economy in the second half of 2026.
+The peace deal effectively reverses that risk, and the US-Iran peace deal fuel prices effect could be the single biggest factor shaping the Philippine economy — and OFW household budgets — in the second half of 2026.

 5 Ways the US-Iran Peace Deal Saves OFW Families Money

-The US-Iran peace deal fuel prices impact goes far beyond the gas station.
-Here are five concrete ways lower oil costs translate to real savings for OFW households:
+The US-Iran peace deal fuel prices impact goes far beyond the gas station — it touches every part of an OFW family’s monthly budget.
+Here are five concrete ways lower oil costs translate to real savings:

 1. Cheaper commuting: A typical Filipino worker spending ₱150/day on jeepney and tricycle fares could save ₱30-40/day when fuel prices drop.
 That’s ₱900-1,200/month — enough to cover a week’s rice supply for a family of five.